When you begin, nobody tells you about the grief that comes with healing. Because it sounds counterintuitive. Why would getting better involve loss?

 But surviving and thriving are different animals.

 The strategies that kept you safe begin to cost you something as you grow.
 The walls that protect your heart start to feel like a prison.
-The hypervigilance that once saved you now exhausts you.
-The people-pleasing that earned you scraps of love leaves you hungry and resentful.
+That hypervigilance that once saved you now exhausts you.
+And the people-pleasing that earned you scraps of love leaves you resentful.

 Healing means acknowledging that what once served you is now standing between you and the life you actually want.